bellcd/interview-questions/README.md

     3. YouTube channels / courses from prominent engineers

 #### React

+1. Is React a framework or a library?
+   1. TODO: finish
+2. Describe how client-side routing is handled in React?
+   1. TODO: finish
+3. Describe how state works in React, and in React with a Flux pattern (ie, Redux)
+   1. TODO: finish
-1. Could you describe the React component lifecycle?
+4. Could you describe the React component lifecycle?
 When in the lifecycle would you bind to events?
-   - ...
+   1. ...
-2. When do you prefer to use the Ref attribute?
+5. When do you prefer to use the Ref attribute?
    - When you need access to the underlying DOM node (filePicker, media playback, certain animations, working with certain mapping libraries like Leaflet)
-3. How do you decide between using a functional VS a class component?
+6. How do you decide between using a functional VS a class component?
    - Two big reasons to use Class Components are
      - you need state
      - you need to use lifecycle methods, like componentDidMount() or componentDidUpdate()
-4. What's the difference between a pure component and a regular component?
+7. What's the difference between a pure component and a regular component?
    - TODO: complete
-5. What sort of patterns do you employ when developing forms in React?
+8. What sort of patterns do you employ when developing forms in React?
-   - Normally controlled components, sometimes uncontrolled (with refs) if I need to customize the validity messages and want to use the DOM api for that.
+   1. Normally controlled components, sometimes uncontrolled (with refs) if I need to customize the validity messages and want to use the DOM api for that.
+9. What's the difference between:
+   1. A React component & A React element
+      1. TODO: finish
+   2. state and props in React
+      1. TODO: finish
+10. Explain:
+    1. `React.Fragment`
+       1. TODO: finish
+    2. JSX.
+Can you have JavaScript inside JSX?
+If so, how?
+       1. TODO: finish
+    3. Event handlers in React
+       1. TODO: finish
+    4.

+TODO: where should this go??
-6. What happens when I enter my username & password into a form & hit login?
+1. What happens when I enter my username & password into a form & hit login?
 Describe at as low a level as you can.
    - Assuming we're sending the data as JSON & following best practices.
 The front end encodes the username & password into a JSON object, then sends them in the body of a POST request to the relevant api endpoint of the server.

 #### Security